I know that waiting can be difficult, but why does God make us wait?

-Our duty is not to have everything figure out when something will happen.
+Our duty is not to have everything figured out when something happens.
 But our job is to make up our minds so we won’t give up until we cross the finish line.
-The more we trust God and keep our eyes focused on Him, the more blessings and joy we will experience.
+The more we trust God and keep our eyes focused on Him, the more blessings and joy we experience.

 Trusting Him brings a lot of peace and life.
 We should stop trying to figure everything out because Jesus is more aware and careful than any of us.
 We should give God the place He deserves in our life!
 You can start to trust Him now by looking at how far He has carried you.

-Patience has an essential place in the various religions of the world:
+Patience has an important place in the various religions of the world:

 - In the Buddhist tradition, patience is one of the “perfections” in which a bodhisattva is trained and practiced to achieve perfect illumination (bodhi).
 KSHANTI (in the Sanskrit language) is the practice of practicing patience in the face of behavior or situations that would seem not worth it – it is seen as a conscious choice to offer patience as a gift actively and not to be in a state of oppression in which we feel obliged to act in this manner.